-2) Methods: We compare our approach with SOTA trajectory prediction approaches for road-agents.
+- 2) Methods: We compare our approach with SOTA trajectory prediction approaches for road-agents.
 Our definition of SOTA is not limited to ADE/FDE values.
 We consider SOTA additionally with respect to the deep learning architecture used in a different approach.
-Combined, our basis for selecting SOTA methods not only evaluates the ADE/FDE scores but also evaluates the benefits of using the two-stream network versus other deep learning-based architectures.

-- Deo et al. [8] (CS-LSTM): This method combines CNNs with LSTMs to perform trajectory prediction on U.S. highways. - Chandra et al. [2] (TraPHic): This approach also uses a CNN + LSTM approach along with spatial attentionbased pooling to perform trajectory prediction of roadagents in dense and heterogeneous traffic. - Gupta et al. [46] (Social-GAN): This GAN-based trajectory prediction approach is originally trained on pedestrian crowd datasets.
-The method uses the encoder-decoder architecture to act as the generator and trains an additional encoder as the discriminator. - Li et al. [15] (GRIP): This is a graph-based trajectory prediction approach that replaces standard CNNs with graph convolutions and combines GCNs with an encoderdecoder framework.
+Combined, our basis for selecting SOTA methods not only evaluates the ADE/FDE scores but also evaluates the benefits of using the two-stream network versus other deep learning-based architectures. - Enc-Dec: This method is based on a standard encoder-decoder architecture similar to the Seq2Seq model [55]. - Deo et al. [8] (CS-LSTM): This method combines CNNs with LSTMs to perform trajectory prediction on U.S. highways. - Chandra et al. [2] (TraPHic): This approach also uses a CNN + LSTM approach along with spatial attentionbased pooling to perform trajectory prediction of roadagents in dense and heterogeneous traffic. - Gupta et al. [54] (Social-GAN): This GAN-based trajectory prediction approach is originally trained on pedestrian crowd datasets.
+The method uses the encoderdecoder architecture to act as the generator and trains an additional encoder as the discriminator. - Li et al. [15] (GRIP): This is a graph-based trajectory prediction approach that replaces standard CNNs with graph convolutions and combines GCNs with an encoder-decoder framework.

 We use the publicly available implementations for CS-LSTM, TraPHic, and Social-GAN, and train the entire model on all three datasets.
 We performed hyper-parameter tuning on all three methods and reported the best results.
-Moreover, we compare with the officially published results for GRIP as reported on the NGSIM [15] and the Apolloscape datasets only[†].
+Moreover, we compare with the officially published results for GRIP as reported on the NGSIM [15] and the Apolloscape datasets[†].